magento/devdocs/guides/v2.2/cloud/integrations/bitbucket-integration.md

 {% include cloud/note-private-repo.md %}

-Before you enable the integration, you must have the following:
+## Prerequisites

 - Administrator access to the {{site.data.var.ece}} project
 - [`magento-cloud` CLI]({{ page.baseurl }}/cloud/before/before-workspace-magento-prereqs.html#cloud-ssh-cli-cli-install) tool in your local environment
 - A Bitbucket account
 - Administrator access to the Bitbucket repository
 - An SSH access key for the Bitbucket repository

 ## Prepare your repository

-You need to clone your {{site.data.var.ece}} project from an existing environment and migrate the project branches to a new, empty Bitbucket repository, preserving the same branch names.
+You must clone your {{site.data.var.ece}} project from an existing environment and migrate the project branches to a new, empty Bitbucket repository, preserving the same branch names.
 It is **critical** to retain an identical Git tree, so that you do not lose any existing environments or branches in your {{site.data.var.ece}} project.

 1. From the terminal, log in to your {{site.data.var.ece}} project.